ossf/s2c2f/specification/framework.md

 - A team tries to use an OSS package that is known to steal bitcoins (i.e. the _event-stream_ scenario)
 - A team tries to use an OSS package with a backdoor

 Once we control all artifact inputs, we must scan all inputs to trust them.
-This trust is built using scanners that look for vulnerabilities, malware, malicious or anomalous behavior, extraneous code, and other known or previously undiscovered issues (i.e. zero-day vulnerabilities).
+This trust is built using scanners that look for vulnerabilities, malware, malicious or anomalous behavior, extraneous code, end-of-life notices, and other known or previously undiscovered issues (i.e. zero-day vulnerabilities).

 ### _Practice 3: Inventory It_